SPECT3R0/Writeups-of-CTFs-/README.md

 If you'd like to contribute or discuss any of the solutions, feel free to open an issue or submit a pull request.

 ## Contact
-For any queries or collaboration opportunities, reach out via GitHub Issues or directly message me on Twitter/Discord (if applicable).
+For any queries or collaboration opportunities, reach out via GitHub Issues or directly message me.